Individual Purpose - People Development Magazine

 In search of meaning

 The boy decides to sell his sheep and pursue the treasure.
-A transformative journey follows, filled with obstacles and challenges where he learns to trust himself and to listen to his heart.
-At the end of the story, he finds his treasure and returns to his beloved whom he left behind while in search of his individual purpose.
+A transformative journey follows, filled with obstacles and challenges, where he learns to trust himself and to listen to his heart.
+At the end of the story, he finds his treasure and returns to his beloved, whom he left behind while in search of his individual purpose.

-Each time I read the book another layer of wisdom reveals itself to me.
+Each time I read the book, another layer of wisdom reveals itself to me.
 It’s a story of listening to your heart and trusting the universe while embracing the journey of self-discovery.
 It contains the secrets of leading a fulfilling life without losing yourself in the pleasures of the outside world.
-It is a call for you to listen to, and follow your heart.
+It is a call for you to listen to and follow your heart.

 As unique as a fingerprint

-The strengths of each person’s gifts compound, creating a whole that’s bigger than it’s parts.
+The strengths of each person’s gifts compound, creating a whole that’s bigger than its parts.

 Ikigai and individual purpose